 - 7. Community stewardship of City woodlands shall be encouraged.
-Opportunities for an Adopt-a-Woodland or Friends of the Woodland program shall be investigated by City staff.
-The City of Niagara Falls shall promote and support the formation of such groups and integrate them into existing frameworks such as the Adopt program administered by City staff, as best as possible - 8.
-Where interest from the community is present, community programs such as tree plantings, invasive species removals and garbage cleanups will be encouraged by the City, and be used as an opportunity to educate land owners about beneficial and negative actions towards the wood lot. - 9.
-A City wide pamphlet shall be created to educate the public about woodland ecosystems and how they can help ensure the long-term sustainability of the City woodlands.
-Where desired site specific information papers (that may include relevant history, existing flora and fauna species and a trail map) may be made available by the City.

-- 10. Unified signage shall be established at all City woodlands that educate the public about the importance of woodlands and how people can help conserve them.
-Signage will include information about how to find out more about the wood lots (e.g. A city link or a QR code). - 11.
+Opportunities for an Adopta-Woodland program shall be investigated by City staff.
+This could be added to the existing Adopt program administered by City staff. - 8.
+A pamphlet shall be created to educate the public about woodland ecosystems and how they can help ensure the long-term sustainability of the City woodlands. - 9.
+Signage shall be established at all City woodlands that educate the public about the importance of woodlands and how people can help conserve them. - 10.
 Woodlands and their proper management should be promoted on the City's website and through other digital platforms.